-If an individual is unable to resolve the complaint within the institution/program officials or believes that the concerns have not been properly addressed, he or she may submit allegations of non-compliance directly to the JRCERT.
+Note: Students may also submit allegations of non-compliance directly to the JRCERT at any time without prior notification to the School of Radiologic Technology.
 Contact information for the JRCERT can be found in this handbook.

 CLINICAL OBLIGATIONS

 CLINCAL EDUCATION SUMMARY